Complete quantum-inspired framework for computational fluid dynamics

 \subsection{Approximate MPS masks}

-When a rigid body is immersed in a fluid flow at a fixed position, the velocity vector must be null both inside the object and on its boundary, the latter due to the no-slip condition.
-This is a crucial requirement for any CFD framework to be useful in practice and, to the best of our knowledge, has not been previously addressed in the literature of quantum-inspired solvers.
-To incorporate this condition, we develop a theoretical and constructive recipe for {\it approximate MPS masks}.
-These are MPS-encoded fields that can approximate the indicator function of the object -- i.e. the function evaluating to zero within the enclosure of the object and to one outside it -- up to arbitrary, tunable precision.
-Once the approximate MPS mask is obtained, we enforce the nullification of the flow inside the object in a practical way by element-wise multiplication between the MPS mask itself and the MPS representing the field under consideration.
+If a rigid body is immersed in a fluid at a fixed position, the velocity field must be null both inside the object and on its boundary (no-slip condition).
+This is a crucial requirement that, to our knowledge, has not been addressed in the literature of quantum-inspired solvers.
+To incorporate it, we introduce the notion of {\it approximate MPS masks} (see Fig.~\ref{fig:outline}b).
+These are MPSs encoding functions that approximate the target indicator function $\theta$ of the object -- i.e. the function equal to zero within the object and to one outside it -- up to arbitrary, tunable precision.
+We apply these masks on the MPS representing the field by simple element-wise multiplication.

-In order to build such an MPS, we begin by considering a scalar function $q(\boldsymbol{x})$ for $\boldsymbol{x}\in \mathcal{R}^D$, with the following properties: $i$) it vanishes on the boundary of the $D$-dimensional object in question, $ii$) it takes negative values in the interior of the object, and $iii$) it tends to infinity far from the boundary (a graphical illustration is given in Fig.~\ref{fig:outline}b for the one-dimensional segment).
+To build such MPSs, we first consider a scalar function $q(\boldsymbol{x})$, with $\boldsymbol{x}\in \mathcal{R}^D$, such that it $i$) vanishes on the boundary of the $D$-dimensional object in question, $ii$) takes negative values in the interior of the object, and $iii$) tends to infinity far away from the boundary.
 For example, for a circular object of unit radius in $D=2$, $q(x,y) = x^2 + y^2 - 1$ does the job.
-Using such boundary functions, we design the approximate mask
+Using such boundary functions, we define the smooth function